JohannesEschbach/BERT_ROC/README.md

 ⚛ Usage
 --------------------

-Simply run CleanNotebook.ipynb with desired setup and experiment with different test sets.
+Simply run template.ipynb with desired setup and experiment with different test sets.